-The flowers of oriental poppies are fascinating, whether in bud or in bloom.
-There are close to 100 species of poppies, some are annuals or biennials, others, like the Oriental poppies, perennial.
+The flowers of oriental poppies (Papaver orientale) are fascinating, whether in bud or in bloom.
+There are close to 100 species of poppies; some are annuals or biennials, and others, such as the Oriental poppies, are perennial.
 Most of the Oriental poppy selections on sale today are hybrids.
 Hybridizing Oriental poppies started accidentally, when a British nurseryman, Amos Perry, happened to spot a salmon-pink flower sitting in the middle of his red poppies.
-He cultivated it and brought it to market as "Mrs. Perry".
+He cultivated it and brought it to market as 'Mrs. Perry'.

 For the best flowers, give your Oriental poppies a full day of sun.
 They will bloom less profusely in partial shade.